AK51/cubesat/README.md

 Import the text from code.txt

-Install the proper library yourself
+Install the unrecognized type/library yourself

+The software setup is done.

+open another tab in the web browser and type in 127.0.0.1:1880/ui for the cubesat UI.